nclack/try-nvcomp/README.md

 5. Verify decompressed data matches original
 6. Report GPU throughput in GB/s

-The benchmarks measure pure GPU decompression performance using CUDA events for precise timing of the decompression step.
+The benchmarks measures just the pure GPU decompression performance for a single batch decompression call.

+It uses CUDA events timestamps for precise timing of the decompression step.

 Patterns:
 - Uniformly distributed random over 10 bits.